-Top 14 Chinese Apps You Must Download 🤔 Part 1
+Top 14 Chinese Apps You Must Download NOW 🤔

-What are the best Chinese Apps for 2022?
+What are the best Chinese Apps to download right now?
 Time to reveal all…

 Coming to China for travels?
 Heading to China for a longer period to study Mandarin, work, or intern in China?

-Whatever the reason and however long you will be staying in China, we’ve put a list together of the best Chinese apps that are guaranteed to make your time in China easier and more enjoyable.
+Whatever the reason, and however long you’ll be staying in China, we’ve put a list together of the best Chinese apps that are guaranteed to make your time in China easier and more enjoyable.

 OK, on with the list.
 Here are the best Chinese apps, starting with…